When looking to go zero waste, dip your toe into waste reduction, or being more eco-friendly, my first suggestion is always the Big Four!

 Once I've consumed my coffee, I rinse my bottle out in a sink and then fill it with water.

-I think people assume that preventing waste and trash requires you to carry a lot of stuff with you, but that's just not true.
+People often assume that preventing waste and trash requires you to carry a lot of stuff with you, but that's just not true.

 All I typically carry with me is a water bottle.
 Of course having a bag to slip my water bottle into is really nice.
 My husband always carries a backpack, and it's really easy for him to tote along his water bottle too.